buildpacks/spec/buildpack.md

 The lifecycle MUST include all unmatched files in the app directory in any number of additional layers in the OCI image.

-For each label, the buildpack:

-- MUST specify a `key` that is not identical to other labels provided by the same buildpack.
-- MUST specify a `value` to be set in the image label.

-The lifecycle MUST add each label as in image label on the created image metadata.

-If multiple buildpacks define labels with the same key, the lifecycle MUST use the last label defintion ordered by buildpack execution for the image label.

-For each dependency contributed to the app image, the buildpack:

-- SHOULD add a bill-of-materials entry to `bom` describing the dependency, where:
-  - `name` is REQUIRED.
-  - `metadata` MAY contain additional data describing the dependency.

-The buildpack MAY add `bom` describing the contents of the app dir, even if they were not contributed by the buildpack.

 ### build.toml (TOML)

 ```toml